 Note: We, at St. Victoria, can be somewhat flexible in this manner.
 We generally ask that you try to follow the above guideline and that all music have some nod to "God" and "prayer."
 Songs of this type can be placed outside the liturgy, for instance, as a prelude or at the lighting of the unity candle.
-Please check with the music director (Elizabeth Nowak) regarding your song choice.
+Please check with the Music Director regarding your song choice.